 Chad Readler (Sixth Circuit), as acting head of the Justice Department’s Civil Division, filed a brief arguing that the ACA is unconstitutional.

 Michael Truncale (Eastern District of Texas) argued, “If Obamacare is allowed to stand, there is no limit to what the federal government can do to you.
 It’s going to create 111 agencies that get between you and your doctor, it’s going to lead to government rationing of healthcare.”

-Justin Walker (Western District of Kentucky) called the Supreme Court’s decision to uphold the ACA “indefensible.”
+Justin Walker (DC Circuit; previously Western District of Kentucky) called the Supreme Court’s decision to uphold the ACA “indefensible.”
 He praised then-Judge Kavanaugh for his “thorough and principled takedown” of the ACA and for providing a “roadmap” for Supreme Court justices “who said Obamacare was unconstitutional.”

-Cory Wilson (Nominated to Southern District of Mississippi) repeatedly railed against the Affordable Care Act.
+Cory Wilson (Fifth Circuit) repeatedly railed against the Affordable Care Act.
 He called it “big intrusive government,” labeled it “illegitimate” because it passed without Republican votes, and said, “For the sake of the Constitution, I hope the Court strikes down the law and reinvigorates some semblance of the limited government the Founders intended.”
 He also opposed the expansion of Medicaid in his home state of Mississippi, deriding it as the “ever-expanding welfare state.”
 Further, he supports banning embryonic stem cell research.